 top of page

-I am a PhD Candidate in City and Regional Planning and Political Economy at the University of California, Berkeley.
-My dissertation examines how digital technologies intersect with traditional institutions such as caste, religion and kinship to structure labor-market access in urbanizing India.
-I have also participated in and maintain collaborative urban research projects in a number of countries including Brazil, Mexico, South Africa, France, South Korea, and the United States.
+I completed my PhD in City and Regional Planning and Political Economy at the University of California, Berkeley.
+My dissertation examined how digital technologies intersect with social institutions such as caste, religion and kinship to structure labor-market access in urbanizing India.
+I have also participated in and maintain urban research projects in a number of countries including Brazil, Mexico, France, South Korea, and the United States.
+I hold a master's degree from Sciences Po, Paris, and have also worked previously as a researcher at the Centre for Policy Research (New Delhi) and as a Fellow at the Indian Institute for Human Settlement (Bengaluru).
+I am a digital humanities practitioner and helped co-found The Missing Basti Project, and also write in the popular press on politics, economy, and culture.

 IMG_3661.JPG